itsolver/msp-marketing-site/src/_posts/2020-05-13-automate-4-areas-of-your-business-for-great-customer-experience.markdown

 Ask at the right time with clear instructions and you will have a great reputation online.
 For service-based business I find asking 24 hours after a resolution is good timing.
 If you're selling products, it would be a good idea to at least wait until your customer has the product in their hands.

-I like to keep the email short and use direct links to make it easy for your customer to leave the review, as their time is valuable.
-Some people prefer leaving Facebook reviews over Google, whichever is easier for them.
+I like to keep the email short and use direct links to make it easy for the customer to leave the review, as their time is valuable.

-**IT Solver uses:** Zendesk has an automation option where you can send an email 24 hours after a request is solved.
+**IT Solver uses** Zendesk, it has an automation option where you can send an email 24 hours after a request is solved.
 When I respond to the reviews, I tag the customer in Zendesk so they don't get another review request on the next transaction.

-**Easier:** Calendly Premium & Pro can do an email follow up to the event.
+**Easier:** Calendly Premium & Pro can do an email follow up.
 See screenshot above.

 Easy: Include a link to your Google and Facebook review page on the footer of your receipt, invoice or email template that is part of your deliverables.

 Other options: Marketing software like Mailchimp and Hubspot can send the email to certain segments based on your conditions.
-A New Xero Invoice trigger in Zapier can trigger the process.

 If you need help implementing any of the above or have something else you want to automate, please [get in touch](https://www.itsolver.net/contact/).